 In recent years Stephen has become particularly known for his work in professional negligence cases involving tax advisors, acting for taxpayers, advisors and intermediaries in a great many such cases.
 His expertise is rooted in participation in the “Iain Barker EBT” litigation, including appearances in the Court of Appeal in Barker v Baxendale-Walker 1 W.L.R.
 1905 and Glover v Barker 1 W.L.R.
 231 as well as significant High Court judgments in Glover v Barker EWHC 2965 (Ch) and Twin Benefits Ltd v Barker EWHC 1412 (Ch).
 Collectively these cases comprise almost the entire body of case law on the professional negligence implications of employee benefit trusts and the possibility of unwinding those trusts.

 Stephen has always had a substantial real property practice.
-This includes within its scope constructions disputes, the existence or otherwise and protection of interests in land, and mortgage law, including both lender’s and borrower’s rights and actions for redemption.
+This includes within its scope construction disputes, the existence or otherwise and protection of interests in land, and mortgage law, including both lender’s and borrower’s rights and actions for redemption.

 In compliment to his real property practice, Stephen is one of the few barristers to have built extensive expertise in personal property law.
 His book on the subject was published by Hart in 2020.
 In practice, this expertise translates into innovative insights into problems arising in a range of areas, including especially probate, trusts, insolvency and asset recovery.

 "Both professional and approachable, he puts clients and solicitors at ease.
-Steven provides not only good analysis of the legal positions but is also very commercial; he explores the commercial realities and implications of every case." - Chancery: Commercial - London (Bar)
+Stephen provides not only good analysis of the legal positions but is also very commercial; he explores the commercial realities and implications of every case." - Chancery: Commercial - London (Bar)

 Chambers and Partners 2022